6 of the best neighbourhoods to move to in Calgary

 Hillhurst

 If you’re looking for a quirky small-town feel with all the amenities of the big city, Sunnyside/Hillhurst is the perfect spot.
-Similar to Inglewood, it is close to the city’s Bow River, making it a great spot if you enjoy a good bike ride or walk near the riverfront.
+Similar to Inglewood, it is close to the city’s Bow River, making it a great spot for a bike ride or walk near the riverfront.
 It’s also charming during the winter months, with string lights on display throughout the streets.

 University District